-• A full-day option from 8:00 am - 5:00 pm for families that need additional hours of child care.
+• A full-day option from 8:00 am - 5:00 pm for families that need additional hours of childcare.

 Families must elect this option when they first enroll in our primary program.
-Children may not transfer into this option if a family needs additional child care during the school year or from year-to-year.
+The option to transfer into this option during the year or from year-to-year is not guaranteed.